omeka/classic-enduser/docs/Plugins/Geolocation.md

 ![A low-detail map of the British Isles, with one blue map marker in southwest England and a yellow circle with the label 17 roughly over London](../doc_files/plugin_images/geolocation-cluster.png)

 ### Item map settings
 These settings are for the map display on an `item/show` page.

 ![Item Map settings](../doc_files/plugin_images/geolocation_ItemMap.png)

+- **Enable Item Map**: - Display a map for each item that has one or more map location markers.
+For items with no geolocation data, the map is not displayed.
+The placement of the map is governed by each theme.
 - **Width for Item Map**: set in percent; defaults to 100% if left blank.
 - **Height for Item Map**: set in pixels; defaults to 300px if left blank.

 ### Map integration
-These settings are for integration of the geolocation map into the site menu and the [Contribution](Contribution.md) plugin's form.
+These settings are for integration of the geolocation map into browse pages, and into the [Contribution](Contribution.md) plugin's form.

 ![Map Integration settings](../doc_files/plugin_images/geolocation_Mapint.png)

-- **Add link to map on Items/Browse navigation**: click to make active.
+- **Add link to map on Items/Browse navigation**: This will make a "Browse Map" link appear alongside the "Browse Items", "Browse Tags", and "Advanced Search" links at the top of those pages.
+See the image below in the "View a public map" section.
-- **Add map to contribution form**: click to make active.
-Note that this will only work if you have the Contribution plugin installed and active.
+- **Add map to contribution form**: Note that this will only work if you have the Contribution plugin installed and active.

 ## Add location to an item